The Avengers (2012 film): Plot

 The Avengers disagree on how to approach Loki and become argumentative once they realize S.H.I.E.L.D. plans to use the Tesseract to create weapons of mass destruction to use against extraterrestrial threats.
 During the argument, Loki's agents attack the Helicarrier, and Banner transforms into the Hulk in the chaos.
 Stark and Rogers restart the damaged engine while Thor attempts to stop the Hulk's rampage.
 Romanoff subdues Barton, freeing him from Loki's control.
-Loki escapes after mortally wounding Coulson.
+Loki escapes after fatally wounding Coulson.
 Fury uses Coulson's subsequent death to motivate the Avengers to work together as a team.
 Loki uses the Tesseract and a generator Selvig built to open a portal above Stark Tower in New York City, allowing his Chitauri fleet to invade.

 Rogers, Stark, Romanoff, Barton, Thor, and the Hulk work together to protect New York from the Chitauri.
 The Hulk incapacitates Loki while Romanoff learns from Selvig, now freed from Loki's mind control, that Loki's scepter can shut down the generator.
 Fury's superiors from the World Security Council attempt to end the invasion by launching a nuclear missile at Midtown Manhattan.
 Stark intercepts the missile and flies it toward the Chitauri fleet through the wormhole.
 The missile destroys the Chitauri mothership and disables their forces on Earth.
 Stark becomes unconscious, and his suit loses power, leaving him free falling towards Earth.
-The Avengers manage to catch and resuscitate him, while Romanoff uses Loki's scepter to close the wormhole.
+The Hulk manages to catch him and the Avengers resuscitate him, while Romanoff uses Loki's scepter to close the wormhole.
 In the aftermath, Thor transports an imprisoned Loki and the Tesseract to Asgard, where Loki will face justice for his crimes.

 In a mid-credits scene, the Other confers with his master (Note: Producer Kevin Feige confirmed that the "master" in the post-credits scene is Thanos.) about the failed attack on Earth.